AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 ![Avolites Ai Layer Adjustments](/docs/images/Avolites-Ai-Layer-Adjustments.png)

-To add a layer, click on the surface, then the **+** button at the bottom and select **Layer** from the popup.
+To add a layer, click on the surface, then the \{+\} button at the bottom and select **Layer** from the popup.

-To delete a layer or surface, select the item then click the **Rubbish Bin** icon at the bottom, or press \<Delete\> then click the layer/surface.
+To delete a layer or surface, select the item then click the \{Rubbish Bin\}
+button at the bottom, or press \<Delete\> then click the layer/surface.
 If linked to Ai, this will also delete the layer/surface in Ai.

 Synergy Fixtures Window